Progressive Field

 Getting to Cleveland by train

-But if you’re going to do the train anyway, Cleveland’s station is located right next to Cleveland Browns Stadium on the north side of the city near the lakeshore.
-Given the times that the trains arrive and depart, you’ll want to take a taxi or rideshare to/from the station, so you really can choose any downtown hotel you want since they’ll all be the same short ride away.
+But if you’re going to do the train anyway, Cleveland’s station is located right next to Huntington Bank Field (Cleveland Browns) on the north side of the city near the lakeshore.
+Given the times that the trains arrive and depart, you’ll want to take a taxi or rideshare to/from the station, so you really can choose any downtown hotel you want, since they’ll all be the same short ride away.

 Bottom Line

-Cleveland is a very convenient city to get to no matter where you’re coming from, but for most people it’s going to be a choice of flying or driving.
+Cleveland is a very convenient city to get to no matter where you’re coming from, but for most people it’s going to be a choice between flying or driving.
 But once you’re here, you can easily spend the entire weekend getting around without ever stepping foot in a car.
-Rideshares, the RTA, and walking are your best strategy for a Progressive Field visit.
+Rideshares, the RTA, and walking are your best strategies for a Progressive Field visit.